 You will need the following tools and safety devices:

 - Mortar and Pestle

 - Hand Gloves

 - Fire Extinguisher(In Case of Emergency)

 7 Steps To Make Gunpowder

 With all ingredients and tools ready, you can make gunpowder in just seven steps, which include the following:

-- step 5: Sift this mix to have a well-incorporated mix
+- Step 4: Sift this mix to have a well-incorporated mix.

 In the end, you will have gunpowder ready for use.
-But you should take great care when handling the final product.
+However, you should take great care when handling the final product.
 Your safety and that of your family are at stake.

 The details of the above-listed steps are as follow: